SELECT, TABLE, WITH — retrieve rows from a table or view

 evaluating any “scalar” expressions in the HAVING

-list.
+clause or SELECT list.
 This means that, for example,

-expression cannot be used to skip evaluation of
+a CASE expression cannot be used to skip evaluation of

 an aggregate function; see Section 5.2.15.

-Currently, FOR NO KEY UPDATE
+Currently, FOR NO KEY UPDATE, FOR UPDATE,

-specified with GROUP BY
+specified with GROUP BY.

-takes effect in mysql
+WITH ROLLUP takes effect in mysql mode.

-The basic value used by WITH ROLLUP
+The basic value used by WITH ROLLUP is to generate additional

 rows in the aggregate query to provide summary data.

-HAVING
+HAVING Clause

-clause has the general form
+The optional HAVING clause has the general form

 HAVING condition

-where condition
+where condition is

-the same as specified for the WHERE
+the same as specified for the WHERE clause.

-eliminates group rows that do not
+HAVING eliminates group rows that do not

 satisfy the condition.
-HAVING
+HAVING is different

-from WHERE
+from WHERE: WHERE filters

 individual rows before the application of GROUP

-filters group rows
+BY, while HAVING filters group rows

-.
+created by GROUP BY.
 Each column referenced in

-condition
+condition must

 unambiguously reference a grouping column, unless the reference